HavardNJ/boardcad-le/user_guide.md

   <figcaption align="center"><small>Multiselect control points</small></figcaption>
 </figure>

-Use the quad
-view keep an overview of the entire board while editing, or select the individual profile, outline and cross sections tabs for more detailed view with less visual noise.
+Use the quad view to keep an overview of the entire board while editing, or select the individual profile, outline and cross sections tabs for more detailed view with less visual noise.
 While editing the coordinates of the mouse is displayed in the top left corner of the view and the control point positions are updated in control point info.
 While editing you can zoom using the zoom mode in the tool bar and dragging a box around the area you want to zoom on,